From US$295.00 /post.

 Design Observer vs. Behance:

-Design Observer is a popular industry publication, whereas Behance is a site for designers to showcase their work, essentially giving employers access to a creative candidate database, which is something Design Observer lacks.
+While Design Observer is a popular industry publication, Behance is a site for designers to showcase their work.
+Behance offers employers access to a creative candidate database, which is something Design Observer lacks.
 Behance is also more affordable, as the site currently offers free job postings.

 What is Design Observer?

-Design Observer is an online design publication and editorial site that features a wide range of content across design disciplines as well as a niche job board.
+Design Observer is an online design publication and editorial site that attracts an international audience and features a wide range of content across design disciplines as well as a niche job board.

 What does it cost to post a job on Design Observer?